onkanat/lms_chat/README.md

 6. Select a model from the dropdown menu
 7. (Optional) Click "Parameters" to adjust model settings:
    - Select an appropriate template for your model type
+   - Enable/disable streaming responses for real-time generation
    - Adjust temperature for more/less randomness
    - Set Top P for nucleus sampling
    - Configure frequency and presence penalties to reduce repetition
    - Set max tokens or leave as -1 for unlimited
    - Customize the system prompt
 8. Start chatting!
-The interface will automatically format messages according to your model's requirements
+The interface will automatically format messages according to your model's requirements and display responses in real-time if streaming is enabled

 ### Using RAG (Retrieval-Augmented Generation)